pbrisbin/pbrisbin.com/_posts/2014-02-22-writing_json_apis_with_yesod.md

 ## Handling Relations

 Up until now, we've been able to define JSON instances for our model, use `parseJsonBody_`, and `insert` the result.
-There was some handling of root keys required, but that was straight-forward.
 In this case however, the request body will be lacking the Post ID (since it's in the URL).
 This means we need to parse a different but similar data type from the JSON, then use that and the URL parameter to build a `Comment`.

 **Helpers/Comment.hs**